marczaku/212-collections/6-complexity/README.md

 public class TurboLinkedQueue<T> : IEnumerable<T> {
     /*...*/
     // We always store and update the LastNode as well.
-    Node LastNode;
+    // Additionally to the FirstNode (which we need for Dequeueing) Node LastNode;

     public void Enqueue(T value){